tllang2/terraform/ecs-nginx/README.md

 ## Pre-requisites
 ### Preparing AWS credential
-1. For simplicity and quick testing in an AWS environment, create a IAM user with CLI access and generate temporary AWS secret and access key, this is not recommended in production enviroment.
+1. For simplicity and quick testing in an AWS environment, create an IAM user with CLI access and generate temporary AWS secret and access key, this is not recommended in production enviroment.
 2. Export the AWS credentials as environment variables.
 Eg:
 ```
 export AWS_ACCESS_KEY_ID="AWSXXXXXX0978"